estuary/flow/site/docs/reference/Connectors/materialization-connectors/MySQL/mysql.md

 You must configure your database to allow connections from Estuary.
 There are two ways to do this: by granting direct access to Flow's IP or by creating an SSH tunnel.

-- **Connect Directly With Azure Database For MySQL**: Create a new [firewall rule](https://learn.microsoft.com/en-us/azure/mysql/single-server/how-to-manage-firewall-using-portal) that grants access to the IP addresses: `34.121.207.128, 35.226.75.135, 34.68.62.148`
+- **Connect Directly With Azure Database For MySQL**: Create a new [firewall rule](https://learn.microsoft.com/en-us/azure/mysql/single-server/how-to-manage-firewall-using-portal) that grants access to the [Estuary Flow IP addresses](/reference/allow-ip-addresses)

 - **Connect With SSH Tunneling**: Follow the instructions for setting up an SSH connection to [Azure Database](/guides/connect-network/#setup-for-azure).